 These buildings are pretty much just shacks on the outskirts of the park.
 You can’t go in them, but you can see them from the outside.

-This is the most impressive part of the park.
-The building itself is in a Colonial style and it features many rooms that have been meticulously recreated.
+The officer’s quarters is the most impressive part of the park.
+The building is in a Colonial style, and it features many rooms that have been meticulously recreated.

-You can walk throughout the building and even go upstairs to see how the rooms would have looked in the areas heyday.
-I really enjoyed exploring these quarters as it gave you a taste of what life was like for the people in command during this time period.
+You can walk throughout the building and even go upstairs to see how the rooms would have looked in the heyday of the area.
+I enjoyed exploring these quarters as it gave you a taste of what life was like for the people in command during this time.

 This area is not like the Officers Quarters, but I did enjoy seeing the full chicken coop that was right outside, complete with many chickens running around.

 Located right next to a big tree, this grave marks the resting site of Peter Lebeck, and on it talks about how he was attacked by a bear, pretty crazy.